 In my head I scream, “Oh my god, WHY ME?
 WHY DIDN’T SHE TELL ME!
 “Didn’t she care about my health?
 Was she expecting that I’d figure this gem out on my own?!
 I mean come on, I got cancer BECAUSE of her!”

 I’ve been healthy through and through, working out three times a week, playing soccer twice a week, and running a few miles every other day.
 I should be the poster child for NOT getting cancer…this isn’t fucking fair!

 It takes me over two months to fully process this/ This thought of me having cancer doesn’t keep me up at night.

 What keeps me up during these two agonizing months is the question, “Do I forgive my mother or blame her?”.

-I imagine the tool this could take on my relationship with my parents.
+I imagine the toll this could take on my relationship with my parents.
 They’ve sacrificed so much for my siblings and me.
-The notion of thriving inspires to my focus on recording my daily interactions with cancer and makes me expand on my definition of life with cancer to “thriving with cancer”.
+The notion of thriving inspires my focus on recording my daily interactions with cancer and makes me expand on my definition of life with cancer to “thriving with cancer”.
 I chose to live with cancer but not let it label me out of my own identity!